kyle-lt/dotnet-distributed-otel-appd/README.md

 ```
 > __Tip:__  Documentation on these configuration properties can be found in the [AppDynamics .NET Agent for Linux Configuration Documentation](https://docs.appdynamics.com/display/PRO45/.NET+Agent+for+Linux+Environment+Variables)

-#### AppDynamics Browser EUM Configuration
+#### AppDynamics Browser EUM Configuration // TODO - Implement!
-> __Note:__  You must create a Browser Application in AppDynamics (E.g., GarageSale-Web), and then copy the App Key into the configuration property below.
+> __Note:__  You must create a Browser Application in AppDynamics (E.g., Todo-Web), and then copy the App Key into the configuration property below.
 The remaining default configurations below can be left alone if using __SaaS__, but need to be provided for __on-prem__ deployments of the AppD EUM Collector.
 ```bash
 # AppD Browser EUM
 APPDYNAMICS_BROWSER_EUM_APPKEY=AA-AAA-AAA-AAA